HHSSDIE/yanghou.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a fourth-year undergraduate student at the School of Physics, Peking University.
-I am interested in non-equilibrium dynamics, emergent phenomena in many-body physics, quantum computation, and quantum information.
+I am a fourth-year undergraduate student in [Prof. Hongzheng Zhao's group](https://faculty.pku.edu.cn/zhaohongzheng/zh_CN/index/51480/list/index.htm) at the School of Physics, Peking University in Beijing China.

+Currently, I am working on non-equilibrium many-body dynnamics, with a particular focus on classical systems.
+My research interests also include quantum computation, quantum information, open quantum systems, and other fascinating topics in statistical mechanics, classical mechanics, and quantum mechanics.